 There are several criteria a patient must meet in order to be considered for a dental implant.

 Most importantly, the bone structure must be strong enough to support the implant.
-The gums must also be in good health since they provide the foundation to all teeth and restorations.
+The gums must also be in good health since they provide the foundation for all teeth and restorations.
 Additionally, patients must be in overall good health to increase the chance of a good prognosis after surgery.
 Please come in for a thorough evaluation to determine if dental implants are a viable option to replace any missing teeth and restore your smile.

 The first step towards a beautiful, healthy smile is to schedule an appointment.